This program is taught in English

 Get a master’s degree!

 The Master Class Information Security Management is an integral part of our Executive Master tracks in Digital Business & IT.
-Three part-time master programs allow you to combine your job and career perspectives with the commitment of obtaining a master’s degree.
+Three part-time master programs allow you to combine your job and career perspectives with the commitment and aspiration of obtaining a master’s degree.

 - Executive Master in IT Management (MITM)